 If you fancy a cheeky sweet treat after dinner but your baking skills aren’t up to scratch or you simply want something easy to whip up – frozen desserts are the way to go.
-Our survey revealed that nearly a third of Aussies (29%) generally buy a frozen dessert on their regular grocery shop and nearly half of respondents (49%) have even tried multiple brands of frozen desserts.
+Our survey revealed that one in five Aussies (21%) generally buy a frozen dessert on their regular grocery shop and 41% have tried multiple brands of frozen desserts.

-In our first-ever frozen desserts review, we looked at the top brands for cheesecakes, pies and crumbles, and frozen cakes.
+Check out our latest frozen desserts review to see which brands made the cut for the best-rated cheesecakes, pies and crumbles, and frozen cakes.

-Here are the best brands for frozen cheesecake by overall satisfaction, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best brands for frozen cheesecake by overall satisfaction, as rated by consumers in Canstar Blue’s latest review:

-There’s nothing crumby about a cheesecake, according to our respondents, with many of those surveyed picking it as their favourite type of frozen dessert (35%).
-Sara Lee had the winning slice in our first-ever frozen cheesecake review, whipping up full marks in five out of six categories ─ namely taste, variety, consistency, packaging design and overall satisfaction.
+There’s nothing crumby about a cheesecake, according to our respondents, with many of those surveyed picking it as their favourite type of frozen dessert (41%).

-Coles got the edge in terms of value for money, rating best for bang for buck with five stars, but landed on four stars overall.
-Woolworths rounded up the scores on three stars for overall satisfaction.
+Coles also scored a sweet win for value for money, achieving five stars, before ending on four stars overall.
+Woolworths rounded up the results on three stars for overall satisfaction.

-Here are the best brands for frozen pie & crumble by overall satisfaction, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best brands for frozen pie & crumble by overall satisfaction, as rated by consumers in Canstar Blue’s latest review:

 Is there a greater classic combo than warm apple pie with a scoop of vanilla ice cream?
-Aussies were happy to fork out on Coles’ range, with the supermarket leading as the best-rated brand for frozen pies and crumbles.
-It ranked first with five stars for overall satisfaction, ahead of Nanna’s on four stars and Sara Lee on three stars.
+Aussies were happy to fork out on Sara Lee’s range, with the brand rating best with five stars for overall satisfaction as well as for variety, taste, consistency, and packaging.

-Here are the best brands for frozen cake by overall satisfaction, as rated by consumers in Canstar Blue’s 2021 review:
+Here are the best brands for frozen cake by overall satisfaction, as rated by consumers in Canstar Blue’s latest review:

 It’s hard to stop at just one slice whenever you start digging into a Viennetta, lava cake, or pretty much any other type of frozen cake.
 The Aussies we surveyed were certainly fans, with ice cream cake being one of the top three go-to treats… and who can blame them?